src-d/gitbase/docs/using-gitbase/security.md

 ## Audit

-Gitbase offers audit traces on logs.
-Right now, we have three different kinds of traces: `authentication`, `authorization` and `query`
+Gitbase offers audit trails on logs.
+Right now, we have three different kinds of records: `authentication`, `authorization` and `query`

 ### Authentication

-Trace triggered when a user is trying to connect to gitbase.
+Record triggered when a user is trying to connect to gitbase.
 It contains the following information:

 - action: Always `authentication`.
 - system: Always `audit`